Family Logistics App: What It Is (And Why Families Actually Need One)

 • don’t assign responsibility

-• don’t help coordinate execution
+• don’t coordinate execution

 They assume the hardest part is done.